VLiamZhao/Car-Maintenance-Service/README.md

 mvn clean compile package -DskipTests=true
 ```
 ## API guideline and Reference DEMO
-- You need to sign up for authority to get access.<br />
+- You need to sign up for The authority to get access.<br />
-Make a get request in this address to create a new account.<br />
+Send a GET request in this address to create a new account.<br />

 ```
 GET - http://localhost:8080/auth/registration